 Helpful information for Oklahomans from wheat fields to city streets.

 With spring officially here, the start of storm season is right around the corner.
-You may not be able to prevent the springtime floods, but you can take steps to minimize the water damage to your home.
+You may not be able to prevent the springtime floods, but you can take steps to minimize flooding and water damage to your home.
 Check out these tips, and don’t forget to contact your OKFB agent to discuss your options for flood protection.

 Learn more about homeowners insurance and flood protection by contacting an OKFB agent near you.